 Volunteer water quality monitors play an important role in the protection of rivers and streams.
 While the WV-VA Water Quality Monitoring Program supports volunteers from across West Virginia and portions of Virginia, it focuses on streams that support trout populations and high quality warmwater fisheries that could face impacts from shale gas development.

-That’s why we’ve created a directory of volunteer water quality monitoring programs throughout the region.
+That’s why Trout Unlimited and WV Rivers created a directory of volunteer water quality monitoring programs throughout the region.
 Our Citizen’s Directory of Volunteer Water Quality Monitoring Programs can help you get connected with organizations looking for help near you.

 Before You Monitor – What to Expect